cartesi/experiments/src/pages/bugbuster.md

 as a tarball compressed with xz (\*.tar.xz), together with a "start.sh" file that serves as the entry point for the application.
 Then, whenever someone submits an exploit, the back-end will run the "start.sh" file in a sandbox, while feeding the exploit to it through the standard input stream.
-BugLess does not enforce any specific format for the exploit.
+BugBuster does not enforce any specific format for the exploit.
 It can be in whichever language the application submitter may prefer.
 For example, Lua might be preferred for testing a Lua library, while SQL might be better suited for testing the SQLite database engine.

-The back-end of BugLess is mostly written in the Go language, using the Eggroll framework developed by one of our team members, Gabriel Ligneul.
+The back-end of BugBuster is mostly written in the Go language, using the Eggroll framework developed by one of our team members, Gabriel Ligneul.
 In the back-end, applications are run in a controlled environment that isolates processes, limits resources and filters system calls.
 This is possible thanks to bwrapbox, a Linux sandboxing utility also developed by one of our team members,